dlannan/ljos/README.md

 ![ljos boot](/screenshots/2020-10-15_14-44.png "ljos boot in qemu")

-## Prerequisities
+## Pre-requisities
-If you want to build your own linux kernel there are some prerequisities you need to have setup.
+If you want to build your own linux kernel there are some dependencies you need to have setup.

 This page is not intended for learning how to build a kernel, please visit the linux build documents for fine detail on this.